 Mozart Don Giovanni opera to libretto by Lorenzo da Ponte.
 Directed 2011 by Göran Järvefelt at the Sidney Opera House.
-Stars Teddy Tahu Rhodes, Conal Coad, Rachelle Durkin, Daniel Sumegi, Henry Choo, Jacqueline Dark, Taryn Fiebig, and Andrew Jones.
+Stars Teddy Tahu Rhodes (Don Giovanni), Conal Coad (Leporello), Rachelle Durkin (Donna Anna), Daniel Sumegi (Commendatore), Henry Choo (Don Ottavio), Jacqueline Dark (Donna Elvira), Taryn Fiebig (Zerlina), and Andrew Jones (Masetto).
 Mark Wigglesworth conducts the Australian Opera and Ballet Orchestra (Concertmaster Aubrey Murphy) and the Australian Opera Chorus (Chorus Master Anthony Hunt).
-Designs by Carl Friedrich Oberle; lighting by Nigel Levings; rehearsed by Matthew Barclay; assistant direction by Johanna Puglisi; directed for TV by Cameron Kirkpatrick; audio by Tony David Cray.
+Designs by Carl Friedrich Oberle; lighting by Nigel Levings; rehearsed by Matthew Barclay; assistant direction by Johanna Puglisi.
+Directed for TV by Cameron Kirkpatrick; audio by Tony David Cray.
 Production Executive was Chris Yates; producer was Sam Russell.
 Released 2012, disc has 5.1 dts-HD Master Audio sound.
 Grade: A-

-Matthew Gurewitsch writes an amusing piece about the Australian DG at page 59 of the October 2012 Opera News.
+A number of other critics, however, have faulted Rhodes's singing as unexceptional for the role of the great seducer.
+For example, Matthew Gurewitsch writes an amusing piece about the Australian DG at page 59 of the October 2012 Opera News.
 Gurewitch says, "But if the mic does Tahu Rhodes no favors, with the camera, it's love at first sight."
-Gurewitch has been around for a long time.
-He reveals that this production was premiered in 1991, and the walls still "come tumbling down like the chandelier in Phantom of the Opera, as they must."
+My auditions of this line up with the critics of Rhodes, and I reduce the grade here to A-.